shvydaria/philo/guide.md

 ---

-# How to explain the project (For Beginners)

-## 🥢 Welcome them:

-> "Hi everyone!
-Let me tell you about a project I worked on.
-It’s called ‘Philo,’ and it’s inspired by an old thought experiment about philosophers and dining.
-Pretty cool, right?"

 ## 🔒 Introduce mutexes as table rules:

 > "To solve this, I use something called a **mutex**.
 Think of a mutex as an agreed-upon set of table rules: a philosopher can only pick up a fork if the rule says it's available.
 This prevents arguments or two philosophers grabbing the same fork at once."